vascofialho-nl/very-simple-copyright-shortcode/README.md

 # Very Simple Copyright Shortcode
-the home base of the "very-simple-copyright-shortcode" for WordPress
+the home base of the "Very Simple Copyright Shortcode" for WordPress.